mfs/blender-related/README.md

 you to cycle between vertex, edge and face modes.
 The number keys are awkward to get to one handed on my keyboard so have this bound to a couple of spare mouse thumb buttons.

+## Planck Text Labels

+For my Planck render I needed a way of making the keycap labels.
+I considered using ImageMagick directly however decided on using a Python library called Wand which provides a nicer interface to ImageMagick.
+The script is located [here](https://github.com/mfs/blender-related/tree/master/keyboard-labels).

 ## Random CLI commands

 I use Blender on Linux and prefer to render all output to PNG files.
 To convert